 Broccoli is a very useful vegetable because it is a winter crop, and tasty, new spears (often called cut and come again) will keep on growing if you cut the shoots regularly.

-Broccoli Purple Sprouting – this is one of the very earliest varieties, harvesting can begin from February until late spring.
-This variety is especially useful as you can harvest when no other crops are growing in the garden.
-Height: 90cm (35”).
-Spread: 60cm (24”).
+Purple sprouting broccoli is one of the very earliest varieties.
+Harvesting can begin from February until late spring.
+This is especially useful as you can harvest when no other crops are growing in the garden.

 Sowing Your Seeds